 Sina Feizbakhsh Bazargani

-I received my bachelor’s degree in chemistry from the Sharif University of Technology, which is the most prestigious university in Iran.
+I received my bachelor’s degree in chemistry from the Sharif University of Technology.
 To pursue my scientific life as an analytical chemist, I joined the University of Florida.
 I am currently a Ph.D. student under the supervision of Prof. Richard Yost and Dr. Timothy Garrett.
-My research now focuses on finding biomarkers in pancreatic tissue by using Mass Spectrometry MADLI and DESI Imaging.
-Simultaneously I am using the LC-MS method to compare the data to the Imaging method by employing statistical analysis.
-In the future, my focus is primary on implementing machine learning into the MS-MSI analysis.
+The focus of my research now is on characterizing lipid profiles in Extracellular Vesicles, specifically exosomes, and understanding their role as intracellular communication tools, as well as improving in-depth understanding of exosome biology by implementing various statistical methods.

 I studied Materials Science and Engineering at Luoyang Institute of Science and Technology in China.
 And then I came to the US, during my masters’ study here at UF, I worked with Dr. Brij M. Moudgil at the Particle Engineering Research Center.
 Currently, I am pursuing my Ph.D. in Analytical Chemistry under the supervision of Prof. Richard A. Yost and Dr. Timothy J. Garrett.

 I received my B.S. in Biochemistry from North Carolina State University in 2021.
 At NCSU, I was a part of Dr. Erin Baker’s lab where we conducted research in ion mobility-mass spectrometry of lipids.
 I also had the opportunity to discover my passion for metabolomics while interning at Lawrence Berkeley National Lab (“Berkeley Lab”) for a semester during my undergraduate degree.
 I joined the Garrett group in collaboration with the Prentice group in the fall of 2021.